 When there is opportunity to purchase property for the development of affordable housing, Washington County will consult with the local jurisdiction as well as other affordable housing developers to avoid any unintentional competition for the same sites.
 Washington County may develop and own the project or select a developer/owner to develop the site.
-In most instances, the county will use a transparent Request for Proposals (RFP) process to select an affordable housing developer/owner for sites controlled by the county.
-There may be situations where a developer would be selected outside of the RFP process.
-Those situations would include projects sponsored by non-profit developers eligible for the set-aside of Metro Bond funds as outlined on page 16-17, and if a site for development was comprised of adjoining parcels - one owned or purchased by the county and the other owned by a developer.
-In both those situations the proposed project would need to meet established project selection criteria and make sufficient progress toward the county's unit production targets.
+In most instances, the county will use a Request for Proposals (RFP) process to select an affordable housing developer/owner for sites controlled by the county.